JuanFran928/dj4e/README.md

-Ads project developed in Django, inspired by dj4e.com course from Charles Severance.
+Ads project developed in Django, started in the dj4e.com course from Charles Severance.
+I'm adding some new features.

 This project is still under construction.

 In order to run the project in your browser: